All Episodes

 Welcome to the program.

-Thank you, Chat.
+Thank you, Chad.

 Dick Durbin, I believe, was involved.

-And for some reason they dropped it.
+And for some reason, they dropped it.

-And I know one of the other senators was uh Jay Rockefeller, and I can't remember the third.
+And I know one of the other senators was Jay Rockefeller, and I can't remember the third.

-But uh vague memory of this.
+I have a vague memory of this.

 I don't remember what it was about.

-We'll try to find it, but I have a vague memory.
+But I have a vague memory.

 And they were arguing over the budget and stuff like that, and he leaked the information.

-Oh, oh, oh, I know what it was.
+Oh, I know what it was.

-Durban and there was another one.
+Durbin, and there was another one.

-I I swear I thought it began with a W, like Senator another Democrat senator from somewhere in the South.
+I swear, I thought it began with a W, like another Democrat senator from somewhere in the South, I think Wagon or something like that.

-And I was somewhat involved in that, a little bit.
+But the point is, I'm retired in military intelligence, and I was somewhat involved in that, a little bit.

-And when that thing blew, that program was started on Ronald Reagan.
+And when that thing blew, that program was starting on Ronald Reagan, and it was kept secret all those years.

-Well, why they said they did it.
+Or why they said they did it?

 No, the reason they said they did it was budgetary.

-They're worried about the deficit, and they wanted to call attention to this out-of-control spending on this new stealth black off-budget program involving uh some new kind of fighter.
+They're worried about the deficit, and they wanted to call attention to this out-of-control spending on this new stealth black off-budget program involving some new kind of fighter.

-You fill in the blank answer the question.
+You fill in the blank, answer the question.

 We'll be back.